DannickBedard/loom.nvim/README.md

 - [ ] keybind to remove current workdir from the json file
 - [ ] keybind to promt a harpoon like editor to edit the project list.
     - [ ] structure => Name -> filepath
+- [ ] keybind to put in the clipboard the current dynamic config into settings for the plugin.
+If you wan to add more permanent project